Exploratory Machine Learning with Unknown Unknowns: Experiments

 \section{Experiments}

-We conduct experiments on both synthetic and real datasets to evaluate exploratory learning in the following aspects: \begin{compactitem} \item advantage of exploratory learning over conventional supervised learning in handling unknown unknowns; \item effectiveness of the proposed \textsc{ExML} approach, and the usefulness of feature acquisition and model cascade. \end{compactitem}
+In this section, we conduct experiments to examine empirical performance of the proposed exploratory machine learning (ExML).
+Specifically, we provide evaluations on synthetic data for visualizing the superiority of ExML to conventional supervised learning in handling unknown unknowns.
+Then, we report results on real-world datasets to demonstrate the effectiveness of the overall method, as well as the usefulness of feature exploration and model cascade modules.